 In 2015, we began meeting in small groups every few weeks, and our students love these chapels!
 The groups consist of about 10 students of the same grade and gender and one or two staff members.
 It is in these groups that discipleship begins to go even deeper.
 We can’t wait to see what God has in store for these groups in the future.

-Chapel / Lower School (Age 2–Grade 6): One of the greatest blessings in lower school is having teachers and students to come together twice a week for chapel.
+Chapel / Little Harding and Lower School (Age 18 months–Grade 5): One of the greatest blessings in lower school is having teachers and students to come together twice a week for chapel.
 Class presentations, skits, guest speakers, and messages from student leaders are some of the ways we learn about God and see how works in our lives is the goal of our chapel time.
 Several times a year, groups from upper school visit our lower school campuses to give chapel presentations and interact with our younger students

 Campus Ministers: Harding Academy has two campus ministers that are dedicated to our spiritual life.
-Seth and Jenna King have been married for four years, and are proud to call Memphis home.
+Seth and Jenna King have been married since 2011, and are proud to call Memphis home.
 They have one daughter Evelyn, who was born in August 2015.

-Jenna is from Plano, TX, and is a graduate of Abilene Christian University (B.A. in English, 2010).
+Jenna is from Plano, TX, and is a graduate of Abilene Christian University (B.A. in English, 2010) and Lipscomb University (M.A. in Christian Practice, 2017).
 She worked as a youth minister at the Sycamore View Church of Christ for four years before beginning at Harding Academy in 2014.

 Seth is from Springfield, TN, and is a graduate of Lipscomb University (B.A. in Theology and Ministry, 2010).
 He worked at Streets Ministries in Memphis prior to joining the faculty at Harding Academy in 2012.
-He is also our track and cross-country coach.
+He is also our varsity track coach.

 Clubs / Groups: Beyond our campus ministry, there are many other programs that flow out of our Christ-centered worldview.

-- Bible Club - The Bible Club is primarily a service, fellowship, and spiritual growth organization for students in grades 9–12.
-The students have many opportunities during the school year to be a light in the community and to grow closer to each other and to Go.
+- Bible Club–The Bible Club is primarily a service, fellowship, and spiritual growth organization for students in grades 9–12.
+The students have many opportunities during the school year to be a light in the community and to grow closer to each other and to God.

 This is just a snapshot of the spiritual life on Harding campuses.
 If you have any questions, our campus ministers would love to talk with you.
 You can reach them via email: firstname.lastname@example.org and email@example.com.